-As Junichi Sakurai satisfies the "Independence Criteria for Outside Director/Outside Audit & Supervisory Board Member" stipulated by the Company, the Company judges that he maintains independence from the Company.
-He used to work at Sompo Japan Insurance Inc., but resigned as Executive Officer of this company in 2022.
-Although this company holds the Company's shares, its shareholding ratio is 0.30%.
-Although this company and the Company had transactions such as construction contracts and insurance contracts in fiscal 2022, the respective amount of the relevant transactions did not exceed the amount of payments specified in the aforementioned criteria.
-(The average transaction amounts between both companies for the past three fiscal years (meaning fiscal 2020 through fiscal 2022) was less than 1% of the three-year average transaction amounts of this company's non-consolidated ordinary income or the Company's consolidated net sales of completed construction contracts for the past three fiscal years.)
-In addition, he used to work at Sompo Risk Management Inc., but resigned as President and Representative Director of this company in 2023.
-There is no personal, capital, business or other interest relationship between the said company and the Company.
+As Koichi Nagao satisfies the "Independence Criteria for Outside Director/Outside Audit & Supervisory Board Member" stipulated by the Company, the Company judges that he maintains independence from the Company.
+Although he concurrently serves as Director and Vice President at Works' WORKS Co., Ltd., there are no interests including personal, capital and transactional relationships between this company and the Company.
+In addition, he used to work at Meiji Yasuda Life Insurance Company, but retired from the position of Managing Executive Director in March 2024.
+Although this company holds the Company's shares, its shareholding ratio is 1.40% (calculated after subtracting treasury shares).
+Although this company and the Company had transactions such as construction contracts and insurance contracts in fiscal 2023, the respective amount of the relevant transaction amounts between both companies for the past three fiscal years (meaning fiscal 2021 through fiscal 2023) was less than 1% of the three-year average transaction amounts of this company's non-consolidated ordinary income or the Company's consolidated net sales of completed construction contracts for the past three fiscal years.)